Western Boulevard Industrial Corridor

 Architect: Unknown

-4301 S. Western Blvd was built in 1920 by the Inland Steel Products Company.
+4301 S. Western Boulevard was built in 1920 by the Inland Steel Products Company.
 The company was founded in Chicago by Joseph Block and his son in 1893.
 After it built a new large open-hearth steel mill in Indiana Harbor, the company grew exponentially in the first two decades of the twentieth century.
 By the 1920s, the company made two percent of all the steel produced in the United States.
 This building was used as a warehouse to store sheet metal products manufactured at the company’s plants.
-Railroad tracks historically led to a wooden platform at the southern facade of the building to allow for the efficient shipment of steel products to and from the warehouse for storage and/or distribution and sale.
+Railroad tracks historically led to a wooden platform at the southern facade of the building, allowing for the efficient shipment of steel products to and from the warehouse for storage, distribution, or sale.

 Historic Name/Association: Whitney & Ford (c.
 1921)